COVID-19-electronic-health-system/.github/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for a Corona-tracker repository.
+Bugs are tracked as [Github Issues](https://guides.github.com/features/issues/) and when creating a new issue you will choose from a template that gives you guidelines on what information to provide.

 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports (if applicable).

 __Before creating a bug report__, please check the list below as you might find out that you don't need to create one.